elenawzy/HTML---Personal-Site/README.md

 # HTML---Personal-Site
-A personal site made with only HTML
+A personal site made with only HTML.
+Currently outdated!